Antidiuretic Hormone (ADH)

 ADH is produced by the hypothalamus in the brain and stored in the posterior pituitary gland at the base of the brain.
 ADH is normally released by the pituitary in response to sensors that detect an increase in blood osmolality (number of dissolved particles in the blood) or decrease in blood volume.
 The kidneys respond to ADH by conserving water and producing urine that is more concentrated.
 The retained water dilutes the blood, lowers its osmolality, and increases blood volume and pressure.
 If this is not sufficient to restore the water balance, then thirst is also stimulated so that the affected person will drink more water.

 There are a variety of disorders, conditions, and medications that can affect either the amount of ADH released or the kidneys' response to it.
-ADH deficiency and excess can cause acute and chronic symptoms that, in rare cases, may become life-threatening.
+ADH deficiency and excess can cause symptoms and complications that, in rare cases, may become life-threatening.

-If there is too little ADH or the kidneys do not respond to ADH, then too much water is lost through the kidneys, the urine produced is more dilute than normal, and the blood becomes more concentrated.
-This can cause excessive thirst, frequent urination, dehydration, and – if not enough water is ingested to replace what is being lost – high blood sodium (hypernatremia).
+If there is too little ADH or the kidneys do not respond to ADH, then too much water is lost through the kidneys, the urine produced is more dilute, and the blood becomes more concentrated.
+This can cause excessive thirst, frequent urination, dehydration, and – if you do not drink enough water to replace what is being lost – high blood sodium.

-If there is too much ADH, then water is retained, blood volume increases, and the person may experience nausea, headaches, disorientation, lethargy, and low blood sodium (hyponatremia).
+If there is too much ADH, then water is retained, blood volume increases, and the person may experience nausea, headaches, disorientation, lethargy, and low blood sodium.